Feng-yuting/MPFINet/README.md

 # MPFINet
+More details about the network, you may check the following paper: And the code will update soon.

 @Article{rs14236118,
 AUTHOR = {Feng, Yuting and Jin, Xin and Jiang, Qian and Wang, Quanli and Liu, Lin and Yao, Shaowen}, TITLE = {MPFINet: A Multilevel Parallel Feature Injection Network for Panchromatic and Multispectral Image Fusion},